Irish designed jewellery, Homeware & giftware

 Find the perfect gift for all occasions.
 Our lifestyle store can meet all your gifting needs including creating uniqueness with our personalisation service.

-Kim Cobian, Wendy O’Connor and Frances Bean Cobain visited in July 2018 to open the ‘Growing up Kurt Cobain’ exhibition celebrating the childhood of the legendary musical star.
+Kim Cobain, Wendy O’Connor and Frances Bean Cobain visited in July 2018 to open the ‘Growing up Kurt Cobain’ exhibition celebrating the childhood of the legendary musical star.
 The exhibition of his personal artefacts include his sketches, his toys, clothing and the only car he ever owned.

-Linda Grey visited the us on several occasions and is currently the face of our homeware range.
+Linda Gray visited the us on several occasions and is currently the face of our homeware range.
 Linda Gray is an American film, stage and television actress, director, producer and former model, best known for her role as Sue Ellen Ewing, on the television drama series Dallas (1978–1989).

 Dame Joan Collins has visited Newbridge Silverware on several occasions.
 She is an English actress, author and columnist.
 In 1981, she landed the role of Alexis Colby, in the 1980s soap opera Dynasty, winning a Golden Globe for Best Actress in 1982; she is credited with the success of Dynasty, the most-watched television series in the US during the 1984-85 broadcast season.
 Collins also received a star on the Hollywood Walk of Fame in 1983 for career achievement.